 Tennis legend and humanitarian Arthur Ashe (left) along with Capital Region Youth Tennis Foundation former Board President Herb Shultz at Central Park in Schenectady, New York, speaking during a 15-LOVE event (June, 1990).
 Listen to Arthur Ashe’s 1990 speech during a 15-LOVE event in Albany, New York

-The 15-LOVE Program has successfully completed over two decades of programming in the Capital Region.
+The 15-LOVE Program has successfully completed 30 years of programming in the Capital Region.
 What was merely a dream (of reaching out in positive ways to inner-city youth) in June 1990, has indeed become a reality.

 We operate throughout the Capital Region, with special emphasis on the inner cities of Albany, Troy, Schenectady and Rensselaer.
-Over the years, the program has evolved on a year round basis, impacting more than 47,000 youth and their families.
+The program runs year-round, impacting more than 50,000 youth and their families throughout our history.

 To reach out in a loving, caring way to youth of the Capital Region, using tennis as the medium, especially those in the inner cities